 - Math scores have improved incrementally in the elementary/middle grades, while elementary/middle grade reading scores have remained fairly flat for two decades.

-- Racial gaps in achievement have steadily increased, with white and Asian students making more progress than Latino students, and African American students falling behind all other groups.
+- Racial gaps in achievement have steadily increased, with White and Asian students making more progress than Latino students, and Black students falling behind all other groups.

 - Despite progress, the vast majority of CPS students have academic achievement levels that are far below where they need to be to graduate ready for college.